Daizystripper: 2007–2009: Formation and indie years

 May began with the group's part in the hide memorial summit that took place at Ajinomoto Stadium on the 3rd.
 Their next bout of activity were two events: "Absolute Domain -Zettai Ryouiki-" on the 10th at Nagoya E.L.L and "ON" on the 16th at Holiday Shinjuku.
 On June 6 the group had their first one-man concert called Stripper's Kingdom at Shibuya Boxx.
 Four days later they were a part of Ruvie's "Picture's" sponsored event at Shibuya O-West.
-As previously mentioned their second and third singles, condensed into a single box titled "Cross", was released on June 11.
-It was only available to purchase through the same 13 stores that their second press of "Dandelion" was sold through.
-This was also a limited release having 3,000 copies.
-The single box reached No. 2 on the indies Oricon charts and has since sold out.
+As previously mentioned their second and third singles were condensed into a single box titled "Cross", released on June 11.
+This was also a limited release capped to 3,000 copies.
+The single box reached No.2 on the indies Oricon charts and has since sold out.

-The only lives in September were a part of their "TouMeiHan" (東名阪; Tokyo, Nagoya, and Osaka) based one-man concert tour called Cross ~Gekijou Trip / Ryuusei Trip~.
-On October 12 preceded the released of their fourth single "Truth", which was released on the 15th.
+In August, DaizyStripper performed their first show outside Japan at Otakon 2008 in Baltimore.
+In September, their only lives were a part of their "Toumeihan" (東名阪; Tokyo, Nagoya, and Osaka) based solo tour called Cross ~Gekijou Trip / Ryuusei Trip~.
+An extra date was added at Takadanobaba AREA on September 9.
+On October 12 preceded the limited release of their fourth single "Truth", which was released on the 15th.
 Similar to the second pressing of "Dandelion" this was only available through 16 select stores.
-The single reached No. 1 on the indies Oricon charts.

-Second pressings of their single box "Cross" and fourth single "Truth" were released on December 10.
-"Cross" overall reached No. 49 on the major Oricon charts where it charted for two weeks, while "Truth" overall reached No. 35 on the major charts where it charted for three weeks.
-2008 ended with two lives, one on the 17th at Shibuya O-West and the other on the 31st at Yokohama Akarenga Souko 1-goukan 3F Hall.
+The single reached No.1 on the indies Oricon charts.
+A second pressing of their single box "Cross" was released on December 10, along with the official release of the fourth single "Truth".
+"Cross" overall reached No.49 on the major Oricon charts where it charted for two weeks, while "Truth" overall reached No.35 on the major charts where it charted for three weeks.
+At the same month, they ended the year with two lives, one on the 17th at Shibuya O-West and the other on the 31st at Yokohama Akarenga Souko 1-goukan 3F Hall.

+At early 2009, they performed the series of shows "stylish wave Circuit '09 Haru no Arashi" from March to April.
+In October, the visual kei event V-Rock Festival '09 was held in Makuhari Messe, bringing 50 bands, including DaizyStripper.
+The single "Dearest" was released in June, and preceded the solo national tour Beauty Brightness.
+In November, the mini album The Beauty was released, peaking at 2th position at Oricon Indies.
+In December, they performed at Akasaka Blitz at the 13th and in the 31th in an event sponsored by ESP.